-Administration: Dr. R. Mark Comeaux, Vice President for Student Affairs Lawson-Fulton Student Center, Lower Level, ext.
+Administration: Dr. Joshua Arnold, Vice President for Student Affairs Lawson-Fulton Student Center, Lower Level, ext.
 2311

-HIU wants each student to grow in his or her spiritual walk with Christ to become like Him in all aspects of life.
+HIU wants each student to grow in his or her spiritual walk with Christ, guided by His Word, to become like Him in all aspects of life.
 In addition to providing essential services, the Department of Student Affairs implements programs with the intent of enhancing personal growth and Christian maturity.